GitLab Pages

 Expired deployments are stopped by a cron job that runs every 10 minutes.
 Stopped deployments are subsequently deleted by another cron job that also runs every 10 minutes.
 To recover it, follow the steps described in Recover a stopped deployment.

 A stopped or deleted deployment is no longer available on the web.
-Users will see a 404 Not found error page at its URL, until another deployment is created with the same URL configuration.
+Users see a 404 Not found error page at its URL, until another deployment is created with the same URL configuration.

 The previous YAML example uses user-defined job names.